crazym/learngit/readme.txt

+**made some change at a new cloned repo and commit to remote origin/dev

 Haha first time trying Git on my PC, gOODluCK yo! add one line
 Ha! try stage concept, insert at 3rd line